Diversification Preferences and Risk Attitudes: Diversification and dependence

 and under mild conditions the two formulations are equivalent (e.g., \citealp{CT02}).
 The property in \eqref{eq:QC2} for all pairs $(X,Y)$ is called \emph{convexity}, \emph{concavity}, \emph{quasi-convexity}, or \emph{quasi-concavity} of $\succsim$ by different authors.
 In the context of risk measures, \eqref{eq:QC2} becomes

-which is called the quasi-convexity of $\rho$, and is well studied by \cite{CMMM11}.\footnote{A \emph{monetary} risk measure (\citealp{FS16}) is a mapping $\rho:L^\infty\to\R$ that satisfies \emph{monotonicity}: $\rho(X)\ge \rho(Y)$ if $X\ge Y $, and \emph{cash additivity}: $ \rho(X+c)=\rho(X)+c$ for $c\in \R$ and $X\in L^\infty$.
+which is called the quasi-convexity of $\rho$, and is well studied by \cite{CMMM11} and \cite{DK13}.\footnote{A \emph{monetary} risk measure (\citealp{FS16}) is a mapping $\rho:L^\infty\to\R$ that satisfies \emph{monotonicity}: $\rho(X)\ge \rho(Y)$ if $X\ge Y $, and \emph{cash additivity}: $ \rho(X+c)=\rho(X)+c$ for $c\in \R$ and $X\in L^\infty$.
 For monetary risk measures, quasi-convexity is equivalent to the usual convexity.
-All law-invariant convex and monetary risk measures, as well as their maximum, minimum, and convex combinations, exhibit strong risk aversion \citep[Proposition 3.2]{MW20}.}
+All law-invariant convex and monetary risk measures, as well as their maximum, minimum, and convex combinations, exhibit strong risk aversion \citep[Proposition 3.2]{MW20}.} The properties \eqref{eq:QC2}--\eqref{eq:QC-riskmeasure} are also essential to the formulation of aspirational preferences and the associated risk measures; see \cite{BGS2012}.